JanisSeibutis/JanisSeibutis/README.md

 - 👋 Hi, I’m @JanisSeibutis
-- 🌱 I’m currently studying html,css,javascript.
+- 🌱 I’m currently studying frontend development at Medieinstitutet Sweden.
-- 🎣 In my free time i like fishing, riding my motorcycle, gaming and sometimes to take a walk :)
+- 🎣 In my free time i like working out, fishing, riding my motorcycle, gaming and sometimes to take a walk :)

 <!---
 JanisSeibutis/JanisSeibutis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.